wwwaylon/wwwaylon.github.io/archive/2024-11-01-reguations.md

 ### Macros and Functions
 Custom macros and functions are often created to streamline analyses, especially for complex tasks.
 Documentation is typically lighter, emphasizing reproducibility within the research team (e.g. annotated code) rather than regulatory standards.

-## Summary

-In FDA trials, meticulous validation, documentation, and compliance with Part 11 are essential.
-NIH-funded studies allow more flexibility, with documentation focusing on transparency and reproducibility.
-Both environments, however, demand rigorous methods to ensure the reliability and transparency of analyses.

 <h2 id="references">References</h2>